Sign In / Sign Out

 Andrea Ordanini is a Professor and currently Chair of the Marketing Department at the Bocconi University of Milan, Italy.
 He is also responsible of the Service Lab in the Cermes (Center for Research on Marketing and Services) at the same university.
 He holds a PhD in Business Administration, and was a visiting professor at the University of California at Irvine in 2003 and 2006.
 He was the recipient of the IBM academic award for Service Science in 2007, and one of his papers was awarded as Journal of Service Research Best Article in 2012.
 His research interests span across different topics of service marketing, with a peculiar attention to service innovation, service co-production, and service creativity.

-Lia Patrício, PhD in Industrial Engineering and Management from the University of Porto, is Assistant Professor at the School of Engineering and the Director of the Master in Service Engineering and Management at the University of Porto.
+Lia Patrício, PhD in Industrial Engineering and Management from the University of Porto, is Associate Professor at the School of Engineering.
 Her research focuses on Service Design and Customer Experience, particularly the design of technology enabled services and complex service systems, value networks and ecosystems.
 She is the coordinator of the Marie Curie Innovative Training Network in Service Design for Innovation.
 She has been involved in research projects in several service industries, such as retailing, banking, IT and health care.
 Her research has been published in Journal of Service Research, Journal of Service Management, Requirements Engineering, Engineering Design, among others.
 She has received the Best Paper Award at QUIS 13 for her research on value co-creation in complex services with many actors.
 She serves at the editorial board of the Journal of Service Research, Journal of Business Research and Service Science Journal.

 Prof. Lijin (Emma) Qiu, Ph.D. of Business Administration, currently is the assistant professor of marketing at School of Management, Fudan University, China.
 At the same time, she is also the General Secretary of Center of Service Marketing and Management (CSMM) of Fudan University, the Global Faculty, Center of Service Leadership, Arizona State University (US), International Faculty Fellow of MIT (US), academic director of FUON Sports Marketing Center, Fudan University and the Courtesy Professor at Warsaw Sports Marketing Center, University of Oregon, US.
 Prof. Qiu visited Center of Service Leadership, Arizona State University (US), Harvard Business School (US), MIT (US), Warsaw Sports Marketing Center, University of Oregon (US) and SDA, Bocconi University (Italy) as a visiting scholar.
 Her research areas are Servitization in Manufacturing, Customer value co-creation, Transformative Service, Customer Behavior Analysis in the Emerging Markets, and so on.